shns-io/Boomba-Music-Streamer/README.md

  # Features
 Play & Pause: Stream your favourite tracks seamlessly.

-Rewind and forward options: enables the user to rewind songs and skip a to play the next one
+Rewind and forward options: enables the user to rewind songs and skip a song to play the next one.

 Artist and Genre Filter: Search and explore music by your favourite artist and/or genre.